VincentZalzal/Coursera_Capstone/report.md

 ![Comparison boxplot](comparison_boxplot.png)

 Comparison with the average cinema is also available in tabular format.
-Only the categories where Spheretech is lacking have been kept in the table below.
+Only the categories where Sphèretech is lacking have been kept in the table below.

 ![Comparison table](comparison_table.png)

 ## Discussion

-When empirically comparing Sphèretech against the other cinemas using the box plot, we can recommend with a high degree of confidence that a business in one of the following three categories would be popular:
+When comparing Sphèretech against the other cinemas using the box plot, we can recommend with a high degree of confidence that a business in one of the following three categories would be popular:
 - a café,